arv020/DSC232R_WESAD_Project/README.md

 The confusion matrix for Model 2 highlighted this challenge, as some emotional states, especially Stress vs. Amusement, were occasionally misclassified.
 This points to the nuanced nature of physiological responses: similar arousal levels can emerge from both positive and negative stimuli, complicating label boundaries.
 In future iterations we think investigating other models beyond what we have learned in our coursework could be used to process time-series specific data.

 ![Image](https://github.com/user-attachments/assets/835cf4a7-6fcb-4363-b0a9-37c8431d3781)

-Figure X: Shows how statistics such as the mean and median and std were the most infuential import features as part of this model.
+Figure 22: Shows how statistics such as the mean and median and std were the most infuential import features as part of this model.

 **Model 3: Sensor Data + Survey Data**